edge-cloud/www.edge-cloud.net/_posts/2014-02-08-openstack-vsphere-nsx-part-6.md

 ### API-driven creation of a VM in OpenStack

 One of the big benefits of OpenStack is the simple, yet very powerful API along with various SDK for all kinds of programming languages.
-Let's use the <a href="http://docs.openstack.org/developer/python-novaclient/" target="_blank">Python SDK</a> for creating a new VM via the OpenStack API.
+Let's use the [Python SDK](http://docs.openstack.org/developer/python-novaclient/) for creating a new VM via the OpenStack API.

 Below is a simple Python script, which will connect to your OpenStack cloud, create a new VM and start it.